INCOMING FRESHMEN: FREQUENTLY ASKED QUESTIONS - ACADEMICS

 My child is already studying a Foreign Language.
 Can he/she be placed in an advanced level?

-Students who seek placement in the second year of a language must take the Language Placement test given at Molloy on the day of Registration.
+Students who seek placement in the second year of a language must take the Language Placement test given at Molloy (it is typically held in May).
 This is the only way a student can “place out” of the introductory level of a language; we do not consider grades on any other assessment.

 My child speaks Spanish.
 Can he/she continue to study Spanish at Molloy?

-We recommend that native speakers either take the Spanish Native Speakers course or begin a new language.
+We strongly recommend that native speakers begin a new language.
 Our language courses are intended for students who are unfamiliar with the language.

 My child is taking the Earth Science Regents in June.
 How does this affect his/her Science placement?